gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 The `//model/frame[@affixed_to]` attribute specifies the link to which the `<frame>` is affixed.
-It is a required attribute and must contain the name of a sibling link or frame.
+It is a required attribute and must contain the name of a sibling explicit or implicit frame.
 If a frame is specified, recursively following the `affixed_to` attributes of the specified frames must lead to the name of a link.